EXAG 2024

 Call for Papers

-EXAG 2023 will be accepting papers to three different tracks:
+EXAG 2024 will be accepting papers to two different tracks:

 • Full papers -- Regular papers submitted for oral presentation (up to nine (9) pages).
 These papers will be incorporated into the proceedings and will be presented as 10-minute talks with 5 minutes of Q&A.